Porter Goss: Retirement

 Goss is an active speaker on the lecture circuit.
 Goss registered in April 2015 as a lobbyist representing Turkey.
-He is also a member of the ReFormers Caucus of Issue One.
+He is a member of the ReFormers Caucus of Issue One.
+He also is an avid organic farmer.

-Goss was appointed as co-chairman of the Board of the then-new Office of Congressional Ethics in July 2008.
+In July 2008, Goss was appointed as co-chairman of the Board of the then-new Office of Congressional Ethics.
 He would continue to serve in that position until 2015.

-On February 16, 2016, Goss expressed his support for former Speaker Dennis Hastert in a letter to Judge Thomas M. Durkin.
+In February 16, 2016, Goss expressed his support for former Speaker Dennis Hastert in a letter to Judge Thomas M. Durkin.

-Goss is an avid organic farmer.

 In October 2022, Goss joined the Council for Responsible Social Media project launched by Issue One to address the negative mental, civic, and public health impacts of social media in the United States co-chaired by former House Democratic Caucus Leader Dick Gephardt and former Massachusetts Lieutenant Governor Kerry Healey.